jcrachael/shopping-cart/README.md

 ## To-dos

-1. Add information modals on remove/add product click
-2. Implement product search filter on Shop page
+1. Implement product search filter on Shop page
-3. CSS styling for all components
+2. CSS styling for all components

 ## Credits